Rear Window: Writing

 The screenplay, which was written by John Michael Hayes, was based on Cornell Woolrich's 1942 short story It Had to Be Murder.
 However, in 1990 the question as to who owned the film rights of Woolrich's original story went before the Supreme Court of the United States in Stewart v.
 Abend.
-Although the film was copyrighted in 1954 by Patron Inc. by a production company set up by Hitchcock and Stewart, a subsequent rights holder refused to acknowledge previous rights agreements.
+Although the film was copyrighted in 1954 by Patron Inc., a production company set up by Hitchcock and Stewart, a subsequent rights holder refused to acknowledge previous rights agreements.
 As a result, Stewart and Hitchcock's estate became involved in the Supreme Court case.
 Its outcome led to the litigant, Sheldon Abend, becoming credited as a producer of the 1998 remake of Rear Window.